How to play with your kids so it doesn’t feel like work!

 The positive energy you get from spending time with someone you love and using your work energy will increase your desire to spend time together.
 This will create a positive spiral that will let your child know that he/she is desired and loved.

 My oldest two children struggle with self-image due to diagnoses.
-My son Lage (13) has ADHD Attention Deficit Hyperactivity disorder (predominantly hyper) this combined with hormone changes during puberty has caused periods of panic attacks and symptoms like depression.
+My son Lage (13) has ADHD Attention Deficit Hyperactivity Disorder (predominantly hyper) this combined with hormone changes during puberty has caused periods of panic attacks and symptoms like depression.

 On top of all this, he is dyslexic which further complicates his school work.